 Doctor of Philosophy, and, jointly with other academic programs, Master of Library Science and Doctor of Jurisprudence; Master of Information Science and master's degrees in folklore and ethnomusicology, public affairs, and Russian and East European studies; Master of Library Science and master's degree in African American and African Diaspora Studies, art history, comparative literature, English, folklore and ethnomusicology, history, history and philosophy of science, journalism, Latin American and Caribbean studies, music theory or musicology, public affairs, and Russian and East European studies.
-The School of Library and Information Science offers the Specialist in Library and Information Science, the Master of Library Science with specializations in African studies librarianship, archives and records management, library technology management, music librarianship, rare books and manuscripts librarianship, and the Master of Library Science or Master of Information Science with specialization in chemical information degrees.
+The School of Library and Information Science offers the Specialist in Library and Information Science, the Master of Library Science, the Master of Information Science, the Master of Library Science with specializations in African studies librarianship, archives and records management, library technology management, music librarianship, rare books and manuscripts librarianship, and the Master of Library Science or Master of Information Science with specialization in chemical information degrees.
 For further information, see the School of Library and Information Science Bulletin.